mirzakhany/dbctl/docs/getting-started/postgres.md

 By running any combination of above command, you get a running postgres database. by pressing `CTRL+C` dbctl will shutting down and destroy the database container.

+#### Are your running multiple instances of dbctl?
+To make sure start and stop commands are not effecting other instances of dbctl, you can pass a label to dbctl. for more information please check [labels](../reference/labels.md) section.